This is the multi-page printable view of this section. Click here to print.

 flybase.gif

-Expression data is collaboratively curated by VFB and FlyBase.
-Phenotype data is curated by FlyBase.
-Expression and phenotype data displayed on VFB is stored and maintained by FlyBase.
+Expression data is collaboratively curated by VFB and FlyBase and stored and maintained at FlyBase.

 A list of contributors to the VirtualFlyBrain project